 The Hoosier Environmental Council

-The voice of the people for over 25 years.
+The voice of the people for 30 years.
 The eyes and ears of everyone in Indiana who is concerned about the environment.
 And everyone who should be.
 The Hoosier Environmental Council is Indiana’s leading educator and advocate for environmental issues and policies.
 We are passionate about our role in shaping the state’s environmental future and all who will be affected by it.